 Getting married on a wine estate not only guarantees a beautiful setting among the vineyards but also solves the problem of which wines to serve.
 While France, Italy and the Napa Valley in the USA offer several stunning options, you may want to consider the Cape Winelands of South Africa.
 Most of the wine estates in the region are centred around the towns of Stellenbosch, Franschhoek and Paarl, all within an hour’s drive from Cape Town.
 Set amidst dramatic mountain scenery, the estates of the Cape Winelands usually offer catering services and accommodation is easy to find in or near the surrounding towns or in Cape Town itself.
 Wedding season here is in the summer months of the Southern Hemisphere and the Mediterranean climate means that there’s a good chance of sunny weather that will make you forget that it’s freezing back home.
 An added bonus is that, if you earn pounds, euros or dollars, a South African wedding won’t hurt your pocket that much.

 The ultimate location for a big-city wedding is a toss-up between the City of Lights, the City that Never Sleeps and the Harbour City.
 Paris is the romantic capital of the world and since it’s only a short flight or train ride from the UK, it’s easy to get all your loved ones to join you for the big day.
-According to the Eleanor J. Straight's experience, traveler and writer, the language barrier doesn’t need to be a problem since the city has many churches that cater for English speakers.
+According to the Eleanor J. Straight's experience, traveler and writer at Assignment Helper, the language barrier doesn’t need to be a problem since the city has many churches that cater for English speakers.
 There is a plethora of trés chic restaurants, hotels and châteaux that cater for wedding parties and may even offer a view of the Parisian skyline.

 New York has some stunning wedding locations too and as the world’s most filmed city, chances are that you may find a venue that featured in one of your favourite movies or TV shows set in the city, like the New York Public Library.
 Central Park is right up there among the best New York wedding locations and the Central Park Boathouse can cater for all your needs.
 The Lighthouse at Chelsea Piers offers breath-taking views over the Hudson River and if you want to combine city views with the hallways of power, the Delegates’ Dining Room with its outdoor rooftop patio at the United Nations building is just the venue for you.